A scanner groups input characters into tokens. For example, if the input is

 1. Each time the parser needs a token, it sends a request to the scanner.
-Then, the scanner reads as many characters from the input stream as it is necessary to construct a single token.
-The scanner may report an error during scanning (eg, when it finds an end-of-file in the middle of a string).
+Then the scanner reads as many characters from the input stream as it is necessary to construct a single token.
+The scanner may report an error during scanning (eg, when it finds an end-of-file before a string terminates).
 Otherwise, when a single token is formed, the scanner is suspended and returns the token to the parser.
 The parser will repeatedly call the scanner to read all the tokens from the input stream or until an error is detected (such as a syntax error).

 Tokens are typically represented by numbers.
 For example, the token

-* may be assigned number 35.
-Some tokens require some extra
+* may be the token with number 35.
+Some tokens require some

 "x".
 Similarly, the token

-Tokens are specified by patterns, called regular expressions.
+Tokens are specified using patterns, called regular expressions.

 For example, the regular expression